notiska/kirjava/README.md

 A pure-Python Java bytecode manipulation library with decent obfuscation resilience.

-It's excellent for inspecting Java classfiles in an interactive shell but it can also be used in actual programs, in fact, this was the original purpose of it.
+**Warning: This is the development branch so not all information may always be up to date!**

 Documentation is planned for in the future, but as of right now, a quickstart guide has been provided below.
 For more usage, see [examples](examples/).

 Just as a note, this is *very much* a hobby project so my maintenance schedule will fluctuate a lot.
 If you have any bug fixes, PRs are welcome.

-**Warning: This is the development branch so not all information may always be up to date!**

 ## Quickstart